chriskok/CowCompliments/README.md

 - Use different version of ckpt saved models for different accuracy or to avoid overfitting
 - CKPT 750 was loss of around 9, CKPT 1500 was around 2, CKPT 500 could have been like 25
 - Very far from realtime on my Windows Intel i5 Processor, which makes sense (about 3.1 seconds to predict without anything else open)
+- Even slower if free cam is running (3.8 seconds)